-Height, weight and waist circumference measurements are taken a minimum of twice each.
+Height, weight and waist circumference measurements are each taken at least twice each survey.
 If there is more than a 1 percent variation between the first and second measurements, then a third measurement is taken for accuracy.
 To align with international standards, the final height, weight and waist measurements used for analysis are calculated for each respondent by taking the mean of the two closest measurements.